No Dark Matter Axion During Minimal Higgs Inflation

 Originally, axions were introduced to address the strong CP-problem of QCD, originating from the experimental fact that strong interactions are CP-conserving to a very good accuracy \cite{Abel:2020pzs}.
 This observation can be explained by promoting the CP-violating angle of QCD to a dynamical pseudoscalar field -- the axion \cite{Peccei:1977hh,Weinberg:1977ma,Wilczek:1977pj}, which does not only resolve the strong CP-problem but moreover contributes to DM (see \eg \cite{DiLuzio:2020wdo}).
 The QCD axion can arise, among others, from the original proposal of a spontaneously broken PQ-symmetry \cite{Peccei:1977hh,Weinberg:1977ma,Wilczek:1977pj}, from extra dimensions \cite{Witten:1984dg} (see review \cite{Reece:2024wrn}), or from local gauge invariance \cite{Dvali:2005an,Dvali:2013cpa,Dvali:2017mpy,Dvali:2022fdv}.

 HI agrees excellently with CMB observations and is unique among inflationary proposals since it does not require more particles than have already been observed in experiment.
-HI is highly sensitive to the different formulations of General Relativity (GR) \cite{Bauer:2008zj,Rasanen:2018ihz, Raatikainen:2019qey, Langvik:2020nrs, Shaposhnikov:2020gts} (see overview in \cite{Rigouzzo:2022yan}).
+HI is highly sensitive to the different equivalent formulations of General Relativity (GR) \cite{Bauer:2008zj,Rasanen:2018ihz, Raatikainen:2019qey, Langvik:2020nrs, Shaposhnikov:2020gts} (see overview in \cite{Rigouzzo:2022yan}).